 Prolonged exposure to harsh sunlight can wreak havoc with your paint and interior’s finish.
 Parking your car out in the sun for too long will heat up the cabin to dangerous levels, causing interior plastics to crack and fade.

-These covers are known to provide exceptional UV protection:
+The MIMIDI Universal cover is known to provide exceptional UV protection.

 Ding & Dent Protection